course-details-portlet

 • can reflect independently and critically on his/her own as well as others musical expressions

-• can acquire relevant international literature within the field
+• locate and engage with relevant international literature and artistic outcomes within the field

 Learning methods and activities